Income Tax in Mexico for Canadian Expats in 2026

 The general steps to follow are as follows:

-- Choose your filing method: You can either file your tax return online using the SAT (Servicio de Administración Tributaria) website, or in person at a local tax office.
+- Choose Your Filing Method: You can either file your tax return online using the SAT (Servicio de Administración Tributaria) website, or in person at a local tax office.

 Given the complexity of tax laws, the importance of accurate reporting, and the fact that tax rates and regulations tend to change often, it is highly recommended to consult with a professional advisor who specializes in Mexican tax laws and rules.